Josh Wolf's history mark

 Here’s the letter to DC-critters from Josh’s mother posted on his blog last week:

 I am Liz Wolf-Spada, the mother of imprisoned journalist, Josh Wolf.
 I am so sorry I cannot be there today in person.
 I want to thank Lucie Morillon and Reporters Without Borders for their diligence and faithfulness in following the story of my son’s ordeal and imprisonment since the beginning.
-As a public school teacher, I have very limited time I can manage to be gone and I had planned to be there on the 8th and 9th of February, hoping to speak with both members of the press and congressional delegates.
+As a public school teacher, I have very limited time I can manage to be gone and I had planned to be there on the 8th and 9th of February, hoping to speak with both members of the press and congressional delegates.“We need those who provoke us so that we may be warned of the fate that our prejudices or ignorance or wishful thinking may hold in store for us.”

 Ironically, as my son faces his 160th day of imprisonment as a journalist who is not cooperating with a federal grand jury investigation, I am teaching the California social studies curriculum to my third grade class.
 We are learning about the US Constitution and the Bill of Rights.
 This is a FAST FACT quote from our textbook.